Self-care for parents

 When we don't practice self-care

-You may notice feeling tired, stressed or run down can have a knock-on impact on the dynamics and relationships in the household.
+Feeling tired, stressed or run down can have a knock-on impact on the dynamics and relationships in the household.
 These conditions can increase tensions and arguments.

 Paying attention to your own mental health and wellbeing as a parent is not a luxury, it’s a necessity.